Kenyatta A.C. Hinkle: Recognition

-Hinkle is the recipient of several fellowships and grants including the Rema Hort Mann Foundation Emerging Artist Award, the Cultural Center for Innovation's Investing in Artists Grant, Social Practice in Art (SPart-LA), and the Jacob K. Javits Full Fellowship for Graduate Study.
-She is a recent alumna (2015–2016) of the US Fulbright Program in which she conducted research at the University of Lagos in Lagos, Nigeria.
+Hinkle is the recipient of several fellowships and grants, including the Rema Hort Mann Foundation Emerging Artist Award, the Cultural Center for Innovation's Investing in Artists Grant, Social Practice in Art (SPart-LA), and the Jacob K. Javits Full Fellowship for Graduate Study.
+She is a recent alumna (2015–2016) of the US Fulbright Program, in which she conducted research at the University of Lagos in Lagos, Nigeria.

-Her performance and project Kentifrica was featured in the Made in L.A.
+The Kentifrica project was featured in the Made in L.A.
 2012, making her the youngest artist featured.